cg20231c/unity-graphics-smooth-brains/README.md

       ![Alt text](./src1/image-2.png)

-   4. Next you need to you should obtain a reference to the ``CharacterController`` component that is attached to the player's GameObject.
+   4. Next you'll need obtain a reference to the ``CharacterController`` component that is attached to the player's GameObject.
 A CharacterController in Unity is a specialized component used for controlling the movement and physics interactions of a character or game object, typically in a 3D game.

       You can do it with two ways :
       First you can manually attach the component in the unity editor by making the CharacterController a SerializeField.